 ISBN: 3-931141-53-5

-According to the publisher: "First and foremost, Canadian artist Jeff Wall is a storyteller.
-His large cibachrome photographs, often staged with actors on elaborate, cinematic sets, present dense, complex scenarios that explore the intertwined realities of life and culture in the late 20th century.
-His works invite the viewer to examine them in detail, to decipher surreal and melodramatic plots, to get lost in the bewildering swirl of meticulously crafted details.
-He draws on the narrative strategies of 19th-century painting, the art of seduction in advertising and the dramatic use of props and gestures in film to tell his own, sometimes mysterious, stories.
-This comprehensive monograph also includes a new series of black & white photographs.
-They mark a new stage in Wall's work, an ironic and unsettling exploration of the conventions of documentary photography."
+According to the publisher: “First and foremost, Canadian artist Jeff Wall is a storyteller.
+His large-scale Cibachrome photographs, often staged with actors in elaborate, cinematic settings, present complex and dense scenarios that explore the intertwined realities of life and culture in the late 20th century.
+His works invite the viewer to examine them in detail, to decipher surreal and melodramatic plots, and to lose oneself in the bewildering whirlwind of meticulously crafted details.
+He draws inspiration from the narrative strategies of 19th-century painting, the art of seduction in advertising, and the dramatic use of props and gestures in cinema to tell his own, sometimes mysterious, stories.
+This comprehensive monograph also features a new series of black-and-white photographs.
+They mark a new phase in Wall’s work, an ironic and unsettling exploration of the conventions of documentary photography.”

 Published by The Museum of Contemporary Art, Los Angeles (MOCA) and Scalo Verlag, 1997